eschava/psmqtt/doc/usage.md

 You can check examples of recurring period definitions [here](https://github.com/kvh/recurrent).

-**NOTE**: cron expressions should be unique and if there are several schedules with the same period only last one will be used.
+Note that cron expressions should be unique; if there are several schedules with the same period only last one will be used.

 ### Tasks

 PSMQTT supports a large number of "tasks".
-A "task" is actually the combination of
+A "task" is the combination of
 * `<task-name>`: the specification of which sensor should be read; this is just a string;
-* parameter list `<param1>`,  `<param2>`, ...,  `<paramN>`: these are either strings or integers represented as a YAML list (the preferred syntax is to use a comma-separated list enclosed by square brackets); such parameters act as additional selectors/filters for that sensor;
+* parameter list `<param1>`,  `<param2>`, ...,  `<paramN>`: these are either strings or integers
+  represented as a YAML list (the preferred syntax is to use a comma-separated list enclosed by square brackets); such parameters act as additional selectors/filters for the sensor;

-Each `<task-name>` provides a different meaning for `<param1>`, `<param2>`, etc.
+The meaning for `<param1>`, `<param2>` is task-dependent.
-Each `<task-name>` supports either zero, one, two or more parameters.
+Also the number of required paraterms is task-dependent.

-The results for each task are pushed to an MQTT topic.
+The result of each task are pushed to an MQTT topic.
 As an example:

 ```